 A party who loses in the second instance may file a request to take the case to the Supreme Court as the final appellate court.
 If the Supreme Court thinks that the case involves material matters on the interpretation of laws or regulations, it can take the case as the final appellate court at its own discretion.
-The Supreme Court rendered three judgments on patent infringement cases and one judgment on a patent invalidation case in five calendar years from 2017 through 2021.
+The Supreme Court rendered one judgment on a patent infringement case and one judgment on a patent invalidation case in five calendar years from 2018 through 2022.